ORM

 which allow you to query tables, to insert new data in your tables, or to update or delete existing records.

-Instead, users should create a class that extends the Opis\Database\Mode
+Instead, users should create a class that extends the Opis\Database\Model class

 and implements all the abstract methods, then utilize that implementation as a base class for all models.